bekhzod-olimov/MedicalImageClassificationProjects/README.md

-# 🧠 Image Classification Research
+# 🧠 Image Classification In Medicine

-Welcome to the **Image Classification Research** repository — a modular and reproducible deep learning pipeline for image classification tasks using PyTorch.
+Welcome to the **Image Classification In Medicine** repository — a modular and reproducible deep learning pipeline for medical image classification tasks using PyTorch.
 This repo includes training scripts, inference demos, and evaluation tools to accelerate your computer vision experiments.

 ---